Kourtney Kardashian & Justin Bieber Living Together After Scott Disick Split?

 A post shared by mariyah ❣ alanna (@biebersmybabycake) on

-As for Kourtney Kardashian’s relationship with Scott Disick, they appeared to be on good terms earlier this year after trips to Mexico and Colorado, their relationship appeared to take a turn for the worst after a family trip to Costa Rica, which was followed by Disick’s solo trip to Miami.
+As for Kourtney Kardashian’s relationship with Scott Disick, they appeared to be on good terms earlier this year after trips to Mexico and Colorado.
+Their relationship appeared to take a turn for the worst after a family trip to Costa Rica, which was followed by Disick’s solo trip to Miami.

 “She’s telling everyone that she is finally done with Scott, for good, and she’s vowing that won’t take him back again,” a source close to the reality star told Hollywood Life last month. “[Kourtney Kardashian]’s just sick of his non-stop bullsh*t, womanizing and partying and feels she’s ready to finally turn her back on him once and for all.”